tohirbeka1997-ops/dunyozamin1/docs/prd.md

 **When quantity changes:**
 - Existing line_discount is preserved
-- But if new line_subtotal < existing line_discount:
-  - line_discount is automatically set equal to new line_subtotal
+- But if new line_subtotal < existing line_discount:\n  - line_discount is automatically set equal to new line_subtotal
 \n**Order Summary Integration:**
 \n1. **Subtotal:**
    - Sum of all line_subtotal values (before discounts)